This post may contain affiliate links. Please read my disclosure policy.

 5 Phases: Simple Sourdough Bread

-This video shows how to make from start to finish the high-hydration, whole wheat(-ish) sourdough bread recipe included at the end of the post.
-For each of the 5 phases below, there is a shorter video specific to the particular phase.
+This videos and photos below shows how to make from start to finish the high-hydration, whole wheat(-ish) sourdough bread recipe included at the end of the post.

 Phase 1: Mix the Dough